scenarri/S4ST/README.md

 ## Contributions

-1. We contribute a novel and concise self-universal perspective, shedding new light on elucidating the pivotal role of input transformations in TTA.
-In contrast to the previous consensus, it reveals the feasibility of enhancing targeted transferability by strong transformations.
+1. We revisit various relevant transformation techniques and the prevailing consensus on designing them for transfer attacks.
+Our experimental results elucidate the critical role of image transformations in simple TTAs and underscore the current consensus's limitations in understanding these transformations' effectiveness.
+2. We introduce effective black-box measures and provide valuable insights.
+Self-transferability against basic geometric transformations is verified as a reliable indicator of black-box transferability.
+We further propose surrogate self-alignment to blindly estimate the benefits of attacking basic transformations in enhancing targeted transferability.
+These two allow for feasible analysis of basic transformations under the black-box setting, significantly diminishing the dependence on empirical or intuitive choices common in current research.
-2. To the best of our knowledge, we are the first to experimentally investigate the impact of a single transformation method on targeted transferability.
-Our empirical demonstration highlights the significant potential of simple scaling in enhancing TTA.
-Furthermore, we propose the S4ST to integrate complementary gains from existing methods to achieve superior performance.
+3. To the best of our knowledge, we are the pioneers in demonstrating the uniquely superior efficacy of simple scaling transformations in promoting targeted transferability.
+An advanced scaling-centric transformation, S4ST, is further devised, ingeniously integrating modified scaling with complementary transformations and leveraging the benefits of block-wise operations.
-3. We conduct comprehensive experiments against diverse and challenging victim models under various settings on the ImageNet-Compatible benchmark dataset.
-Results demonstrated that our method outperforms SOTA methods by a significant margin in terms of both effectiveness and efficiency.
+4. Through extensive and comprehensive experiments on the ImageNet-Compatible dataset, we substantiate our proposed method's effectiveness and efficiency, outperforming existing resource-intensive and simple solutions by considerable margins, thereby establishing a new SOTA for TTAs.

 ## Acknowledgements